 If you like the idea of baking your birthday child a cake but are scared off by pictures of perfect creations, let Seattle mom of three, Erika Bigelow, show you how.
-Below is the recipe for her Digger Cake.
-And be sure to check out her recipes for a Snake Cake and Flower Cake.
-In the coming weeks, visit our website for her Worm, Castle and Fire Truck Cakes.
+Below is the recipe for her Snake Cake.
+In the coming weeks, visit our website for her Digger, Flower, Worm, Castle and Fire Truck Cakes.